joshp123/gittips/README.md

 This fetches changes and then merges the branch origin/develop in to your local branch.
 You then need to commit to finish the merge.
 ALWAYS ALWAYS ALWAYS fix merge conflicts first if there are any.

+**NB** If you're coding in a language that is whitespace sensitive, e.g. python, remove the `-X ignore-space-change`:
+`git merge --no-commit --no-ff -s recursive -X patience origin/develop`

 ### How do I push without fucking up other branches?
 `git push origin branchname`.